zane-msu/projects/README.md

 Past-projects from course-work, job experiences, and personal interests.
-Mixture of labs, small and large projects.
+Mixture of labs, small, and large projects.